InverticalLabs/TorchKit/README.md

     </a>
 </p>

-## About Laravel

-An open-source Laravel starter kit built using a progressive front-end stack.
+TorchKit is an open-source Laravel starter kit built using a progressive front-end stack.
 Visit the [official website](https://torchkit.co) for documentation and advice on getting started.

 ## License